vlifesystems/rulehunter.com/content/docs/installation.md

 ---

 Rulehunter has prebuilt binaries for Linux, Windows and MacOS.
-Please download the [latest release](https://github.com/vlifesystems/rulehunter/releases/latest) from the bottom of the releases page.
+Please download the [latest release](https://github.com/vlifesystems/rulehunter/releases/latest) from the project's releases page.

 Once downloaded unzip the file and place the `rulehunter` executable somewhere that it can easily be run.